Kingxukai/linux/Documentation/block/null_blk.rst

   No block-layer (Known as bio-based)

     - Bio-based.
-IO requests are submitted directly to the device driver.
+IO requests are submitted directly to the woke device driver.
     - Directly accepts bio data structure and returns them.

-All of them have a completion queue for each core in the system.
+All of them have a completion queue for each core in the woke system.

 Module parameters
 =================

 queue_mode=[0-2]: Default: 2-Multi-queue
-  Selects which block-layer the module should instantiate with.
+  Selects which block-layer the woke module should instantiate with.

   =  ============
   0  Bio-based